DonnaWuDongxia/widl-nan/README.md

 ```
 npm install --save ssh://git@github.com/01org/widl-nan.git
 ```
+### Define addon interfaces into WIDL files
+Before using WIDL-NAN, you need to get the inputs ready.
+Designed addon interfaces need to be defined to [WIDL](https://heycam.github.io/webidl/) format.
+We leveraged [webidl2](https://www.npmjs.com/package/webidl2) tool to parse Web IDL files to Abstract Syntax Tree(AST).
+So all supported WIDL features by WIDL-NAN are compliant with [webidl2](https://www.npmjs.com/package/webidl2/).

+How to write WIDL files is out of scope of this project.
+For more details, please refer to [W3C Web IDL](https://heycam.github.io/webidl/) spec.
+But we have some notes and emphasis listed below except general syntax.
+- Array, both the ```sequence<TypeName>``` and the normal array ```TypeName[]```, but we recommend to use sequence.
+- Attributes, readonly and writable attributes are all supported, inheritant attributes has not been supported yet.
+- Buffer, ArrayBuffer and typed array are all supported.
+- Overloaded methods and optional arguments are all supported, but method-overload is recommended.
+- Primitive types are supported except ``` long long```, WIDL-NAN can handle ```long long```, it will be transformed as ```int64_t```, but the JavaScript engine [V8](https://github.com/v8/v8) can't support 64-bit numbers.
+- Event emitter has not been supported directly, JavaScript Wrapper can be used to achive the goal, please refer [this example](https://github.com/otcshare/node-realsense/blob/master/src/slam/index.js#L13).

+For more detail or samples, please check the examples under https://github.com/01org/widl-nan/tree/master/test, basically each supported feature has a test case.

 ### Compile WIDL files using widl-nan
 All supported command-line options of widl-nan can be listed in the help information by ```-h``` argument.